animo/minor-blockchain-2020/docs/entire-course/decentralized-development.md

 ### Payable Modifier

 The payable modifier allows functions or addresses to receive Ether.
+Payable is a function type modifiers, like `view` and `pure`.

 #### Payable Functions